drozd324/GPU_Delaunay_Triangulation/thesis.typ

 		],
 	) <blocksizeVsTime_plt>

-	//#figure(
-	//	image("main/plotting/nflipsVsIter/nflipsVsIter.png", width: 70%),
-	//	//caption: [I like this font],
-	//)
-	//
-	//#figure(
-	//	image("main/plotting/ninstertVsIter/ninstertVsIter.png", width: 70%),
-	//	//caption: [I like this font],
-	//)
-	//

-	#figure(
-		image("main/plotting/nptsVsTime/nptsVsTime.png", width: 80%),
-		caption: [Plot showing the amount of time it took the GPU code to run with respect to the number of points in the triangulation.], ) <nptsVsTime_plt>

 	#figure(
 		image("main/plotting/timeDistrib/timeDistrib.png", width: 80%),
 		caption: [Showing the proportions of time each function took as a percentage of the